 As not all asset classes were created equal, each asset class has its own nuances and standards, and therefore, different asset classes adopted different models to reflect assets’ dynamic:

-Interest rates are modeled in a form of yield curve.
-An appropriate model to evaluate bonds , and options on interest (like options on interest rate swap, or swaptions) should incorporate the dynamic of the yield curve term structure.
-Since introduced, the standard models have been Vasicek (1977) and Hull-White (1990), until the introduction of SABR model (Hagan et al., 2002)
+Interest rates are modeled in a form of a yield curve.
+An appropriate model to evaluate bonds, and options on interest (like options on interest rate swap, or swaptions) should incorporate the dynamic of the yield curve term structure.
+Since introduced, the standard models have been Vasicek (1977) and Hull-White (1990), until the introduction of the SABR model (Hagan et al., 2002)

 The SABR model is a two-factor stochastic model, where each parameter controls a different aspect of the volatility (alpha) dynamic:

 Beta- The beta controls the variance and shape of the volatility distribution(or vol-of-vol)

 Rho- The rho is the parameter that correlates between the underlying spot dynamic and the volatility dynamic (i.e. controls the slope/skew of volatility distribution).

 As the Interest Rates market is unique in the sense that many assets are trading nowadays with negative rates (or alternate between positive rates to negative rates), Black-Scholes cannot be used for derivatives pricing (as it assumes log-normal distribution of underlying price).
 To accommodate that unique dynamic practitioners tend to use the Bachelier model for pricing these assets.
 Earlier this year, in the aftermath WTI front-month contract’s collapse to -40$ CME changed its pricing model to the Bachelier model to accommodate negative strikes.